InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 Both models had a very low FP rate.
 PRC chosen over NN for this version for a Higher True Positive Rate.

-The prediction of each model seems to vary every time the model runs even when all the feature/parameters remain unchanged.
+Question: The prediction of each model seems to vary every time it runs even when all the feature/parameters remain unchanged.

 1. Overall Image treatment: <br>
 I used canny edge detection this time.
 Played with sigma, low_threshold, high_threshold